TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/html-boilerplate.md

 Now if you refresh the page in the browser, you should see the changes take effect, and a heading  "Hello World!" will be displayed.

+### VSCode Shortcut
+VSCode has a built in shortcut you can use for generating all the boilerplate in one go.
+To trigger the shortcut, delete everything in the index.html file and just enter `!` on the first line.
+This will bring up a couple of options.
+Press the enter key to choose the first one, and voila, you should have all the boilerplate populated for you.

+But it's still good to know how to write the boilerplate yourself in case you find yourself using a text editor like notepad (heaven forbid) which doesn't have this shortcut.
+Try not to use the shortcut in your first few html projects to build some muscle memory with how to write the boilerplate code.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">